What’s the best way to market your Dewsbury home?

 Dewsbury is an ancient Minster town located in the Metropolitan Borough of Kirklees in West Yorkshire.
 Located near Leeds, Huddersfield and Wakefield, Dewsbury is one of the largest urban areas in the West Riding of Yorkshire, with a population of around 63,000.

 During the Industrial Revolution, Dewsbury was right at the centre of the UK’s prolific wool processing industry.
 Unfortunately, the industry all but disappeared during the early stages of the 20th century – causing high levels of unemployment in the area.
-Unfortunately, the local economy has largely failed to reinvent itself, and unemployment levels remain high.
+Unfortunately, the local economy has mostly failed to reinvent itself, and unemployment levels remain high.
 The largest employment sectors in the area are retail and the NHS.
 The town centre is currently undergoing something of a revival, and street markets every Wednesday and Saturday still draw large numbers of visitors.

 The importance of a competitive asking price when house selling in Dewsbury

-In order to ascertain the optimum asking price for your street in Dewsbury, some research into recent sold house prices will be necessary.
+To ascertain the optimum asking price for your street in Dewsbury, some research into recent sold house prices will be necessary.
 Your home is only worth what people are willing to pay for it, and you can find out what this is by entering your postcode on the Zoopla website.
 The Rightmove website is home to a myriad of house sale statistics for Dewsbury, and the UK government publishes property transaction data via The Land Registry web portal.

 Adopt a comprehensive marketing plan when selling houses in Dewsbury

 Despite huge levels of house price growth in Dewsbury recently, the demand for property in the town is relatively static.
-Indeed, according to data on the Home website, flats are taking 33 percent longer to sell in June 2016 than they were in June 2015.
-Overall, houses in Dewsbury were selling six percent quicker in June 2016, than they were in June 2015.
-And the number of properties being listed for sale in Dewsbury has been steadily falling since June 2015.
+Indeed, according to data on the Home website, flats are taking 33 per cent longer to sell in June 2016 than they were in June 2015.
+Overall, houses in Dewsbury were selling six per cent quicker in June 2016, than they were in June 2015.
+And the number of properties listed for sale in Dewsbury has been steadily falling since June 2015.
 This mixed bag of data demonstrates just how important a comprehensive marketing plan is when house selling in the town.
 If the need to sell a house quick in Dewsbury is a top priority, your marketing plan must leave nothing to chance.

 Unfortunately, not even the most accomplished of estate agents can promise to sell your home in a specific timeframe.
 If you need to sell a house quickly in Dewsbury, avoid the open market by allowing Flying Homes to buy your property directly from you.
 We can pay up to 100% for the homes we purchase, and our express house buying service means you could have the proceeds of your sale in your bank account within just a week or two.
 We take care of everything, so all you need to do is plan your next move.